legendaren-arc/data-viz-projects/e_comerce-analytics/README.md

 ![Entity Relationship Diagram](./ER_diagram.png)

-Relationships exist between customers → events and products → events, forming the foundation for segmentation, retention analysis, pricing evaluation, and forecasting.
+Relationships exist between customers → products → events, forming the foundation for segmentation, retention analysis, pricing evaluation, and sales performance.

 ## IV.
 Data Preparation

-- Standarded the Inconsistent data types most specially for numerical fields such as the price, revenue, tax local.
+- Checked for null and dirty values, and identified the data fields for understanding objectives
-- Handled the Data quality inconsistency.
+- Standarded the Inconsistent data types for date fields and specially for numerical fields such as the price, revenue, tax local.
-- Derived and configured Calculated fields for the data exploration.
+- Derived and configured calculated fields for deeper Data Exploration.

 ## V. Exploratory Data Analysis (EDA)